How to Turn On of Off Microsoft Defender Tamper Protection in Windows 11

 As mentioned above, Tamper Protection in Windows Security helps prevent malicious apps from changing necessary Microsoft Defender Antivirus settings, including real-time and cloud-delivered protection.

-If the Tamper Protection setting is On, you won’t be able to turn off the Microsoft Defender Antivirus service using the DisableAntiSpywaregroup policykey.
+If the Tamper Protection setting is on, you cannot turn off the Microsoft Defender Antivirus service using the DisableAntiSpywaregroup policykey.

-Below is how to turn On or Off tamper protection in the Microsoft Defender Antivirus Windows Security app in Windows 11.
+Below is how to turn on or off tamper protection in the Microsoft Defender Antivirus Windows Security app on Windows 11.

 Change the Tamper Protection setting: